Cavatappi: Etymology

-Cavatappi is an Italian word created by compounding cava and tappi, which literally means "stopper (or top or cap) extractor" (a corkscrew).
+Cavatappi is an Italian word created by compounding cava and tappi, which literally means 'stopper extractor' (a corkscrew).
 It is known by many other names.

 Origin

 Cavatappi is a generic name adopted by other brands that imitated Barilla's cellentani.
-This particular shape was born in the 1970s at Barilla in Parma when a set of pasta dies had been mistakenly made with a spiral (instead of straight) set of lines.
+This particular shape was born in the 1970s at Barilla in Parma, when a set of pasta dies had been mistakenly made with a spiral (instead of straight) set of lines.
 These produced pasta in a spiral or spring (molla in Italian) shape.
-Barilla decided to name it after one of the most famous showpeople of the time, Adriano Celentano, who was nicknamed “il molleggiato”.
-As this name was trademarked by Barilla, other pasta producers had to use a less pop and evocative name like cavatappi (corkscrews).
+Barilla decided to name it after one of the most famous showpeople of the time, Adriano Celentano, who was nicknamed Il Molleggiato.
+As this name was trademarked by Barilla, other pasta producers had to use other names, such as cavatappi (lit. 'corkscrews').

 Shape

-The cavatappi shape is perhaps best described as a ridged tube extruded into a helix shape though a small number of rotations.
+The cavatappi shape is perhaps best described as a ridged tube extruded into a helix shape through a small number of rotations.
 The number of turns is commonly in the range of one to three (with less than one full turn, the shape degenerates into a twisted version of elbow macaroni).

 Common recipes

-Cavatappi is used with Italian-style foods such as cavatappi Amatriciana, and cavatappi pomodoro.
-It is mostly found in tomato-based pasta sauces and is associated closely with different types of cheeses such as mozzarella, Parmesan, and provolone.
-It is a common choice for macaroni and cheese.
+Cavatappi is used with Italian-style foods, such as cavatappi all'amatriciana and cavatappi al pomodoro.